Cross-device tracking: Background

-There are many ways in which online tracking has manifested itself.
-Historically, when companies wanted to track users' online behavior, they simply had users sign in to their website.
+Online tracking can be performed in many ways.
+One historical method used website sign-ins to associate activity with an account.
 This is a form of deterministic cross-device tracking, in which the user's devices are associated with their account credentials, such as their email or username.
-Consequently, while the user is logged in, the company can keep a running history of what sites the user has been to and which ads the user interacted with between computers and mobile devices.
+While the user is logged in, the company can access a history of websites visited and ads the user interacted with across computers and mobile devices.

-Eventually, cookies were deployed by advertisers, providing each user with a unique identifier in his or her browser so that the user's preferences can be monitored.
+Cookies were later deployed by advertisers, providing each user with a unique identifier in the user's browser so that the user's preferences could be monitored.
 This unique identifier informs the placement of relevant, targeted ads the user may receive.
-Cookies were also used by companies to improve the user experience, enabling users to pick up where they left off on websites.
-However, as users began using multiple devices––up to around five––advertisers became confused as to how to track, manage, and consolidate this data across multiple devices as the cookie-based model suggested that each device––whether a phone, computer, or tablet––was a different person.
+Cookies were also used by companies to improve the user experience, enabling users to resume activity on websites.
+However, as users began using multiple devices—up to around five—advertisers had difficulty tracking, managing, and consolidating this data across multiple devices as the cookie-based model suggested that each device—whether a phone, computer, or tablet—was a different person.

-Other technologies such as supercookies, which stay on computers long after the user deletes his or her cookies, and web beacons, which are unique images from a URL, are also used by trackers and advertisers to gain increased insight into users' behavior.
+Other technologies such as supercookies, which stay on computers long after the user deletes their cookies, and web beacons, which are unique images from a URL, are also used by trackers and advertisers to gain increased insight into users' behavior.
 However, advertisers were still limited in that only one device was able to be tracked and associated with a user.

-Thus, cross-device tracking initially emerged as a means of generating a profile of users across multiple devices, not simply one.
+Cross-device tracking initially emerged to associate a user's activity across multiple devices with a single profile.

-One such tactic for cross-device tracking is called browser fingerprinting, and occurs when browsers, which are modifiable to the users' tastes, produce a unique signal that companies or advertisers can use to single out the user.
-Browser fingerprinting has been a cause for concern because of its effectiveness and also since it does not allow for users to opt-out of the tracking.
+Browser fingerprinting can be used to identify users based on distinctive browser and device characteristics.
+It has raised privacy concerns because of its effectiveness and because users may have limited ability to opt out of this type of tracking.

-Another tactic used by Google is called AdID and works on smartphones in tandem with cookies on a user's computer to track behavior across devices.
+Google's AdID can be used on smartphones in combination with cookies on a user's computer to track behavior across devices.

-Now, cross-device tracking has evolved into a new, radical form of surveillance technology which enables users to be tracked across multiple devices, including smartphones, TVs, and personal computers through the use of audio beacons, or inaudible sound, emitted by one device and recognized through the microphone of the other device, usually a smartphone.
-In addition, cross-device tracking may presage the future of the Internet of things (IoT), in which all types of devices––such as offices, cars, and homes––are seamlessly interconnected via the internet.
+One cross-device tracking method uses audio beacons, or inaudible sounds, emitted by one device and recognized through the microphone of another device, usually a smartphone.
+Cross-device tracking has also been discussed in relation to the Internet of things (IoT), in which devices such as office equipment, cars, and home appliances are connected through the internet.